AsmaTariqA/AsmaTariqA/README.md

 Hey there 👋, I am Asma Tariq Ansari.
 I take interest in IT and Development.
-I am learnig Web Development.
+I am learnig Web Development and
 I wanna support my skills on Github by uploading projects.

 <!---